 The use of insect repellents is recommended by the Centers for Disease Control and Prevention (CDC).
 Repellents should not come into contact with the eyes and mouth, and special care should be taken when applying repellent to small children.
 The use of citronella or insect repellent may be effective in avoiding bites.

 After receiving a mosquito bite, a cold compress can be applied to the affected area in order to reduce swelling.
-Mild antihistamines and anti-itching compounds relieve itching.
+Mild antihistamines and anti-itching compounds relieve itching (by aaron at dh).
 Anti-inflammatory medications such as ibuprofen or naproxen can also be used.
 A paste made from baking soda and water may prove effective, as will calamine lotion.